 - Optional toppings: thinly sliced English or Persian cucumber and halved cherry tomatoes

 - ½ cup fresh cilantro leaves

 - ½ cup fresh parsley leaves

 - ¼ cup tahini (sesame seed paste)

 - ½ tsp. minced fresh garlic

 - ¼ tsp. ground cumin

 - ¼ tsp. each kosher salt and black pepper

 - Preheat oven to 425°F.

-- Prepare bowls by placing 1/2 cup cooked rice in each of 4 bowls.
-Divide roasted cauliflower and chickpeas evenly over each bowl, and drizzle Green Tahini Sauce overtop.
-Add additional garnishes (cucumber, tomatoes, avocado, additional herbs, etc.), if desired.
+- Prepare bowls by placing ½ cup cooked rice in 4 bowls.
+Divide roasted cauliflower and chickpeas evenly over each bowl, along with cucumber slices and/or cherry tomatoes, if using.
+Drizzle Green Tahini Sauce over everything.